 HSNi's long-term incentive program, or LTIP, uses a combination of three components to deliver long-term incentives: stock appreciation rights, or SARs, restricted stock units, or RSUs, and performance cash.
-Ms. Grossman's long-term incentive compensation is paid entirely in the form of SARs.
+Ms. Grossman's annual long-term incentive grants have historically been entirely in the form of SARs.

-SARs and RSUs are issued at the beginning of the performance year.
+SARs and RSUs are issued at the beginning of the performance year, typically in February.
 The number of SARs and RSUs awarded is not contingent upon the achievement of any performance metric but, instead, is based on a target percentage of base salary.
 The exercise price of the SARs is the fair market value of our common stock on the date of grant.
 The SARs will vest ratably annually over a three-year term and expire ten years from the date of grant.
 Upon exercise of SARs, payment may be made, in the sole discretion of HSNi, in cash or shares of HSNi common stock.
-Management has indicated it will likely settle these awards in shares of HSNi common stock.
+Management has indicated it will likely settle these awards in shares of HSNi common stock and has historically done so.
 RSUs will vest in full on the third anniversary of the date of grant.